Kong/docs.konghq.com/app/_hub/yesinteractive/kong-jwt2header/index.md

   config:
     - name: strip_claims
       required: yes
-      default: `false`
+      default: false
       value_in_examples: false
       description: If enabled, claims will be removed from headers before being sent to the upstream.
-By default, each claim is passed upstream in a header prefixed with `X-Kong-JWT-Claim`.
+Default behavior is to pass each claims upstream in a header prefixed with X-Kong-JWT-Claim
     - name: token_required
       required: yes
-      default: `true`
+      default: true
       value_in_examples: true
-      description: By default, `token_required` is set to `true`, and an error will be returned if a valid JWT is not present in the request.
-Set it to `false` if you want this plugin to fail open and proceed with executing the request, regardless of whether a valid JWT is present or not.
+      description: If enabled, an error will be returned if a valid JWT token is not present in the request.
+Set to false if you want this plugin to fail open and proceed execution of request regardless if a valid JWT is present.

 # BEGIN MARKDOWN CONTENT
 ---